jroberts9495/InternRobotProject/README.md

 # Sample Program

-This is a test area created by Jonathan Roberts and used also by Josef Los with the purpose of preparing for their role as Intern Project Coordinator.
+This is a test area created by Jonathan Roberts and used by Josef Los with the purpose of preparing for their role as Intern Project Coordinator.
 It leverages the MBot Mega robot and Arduino C++.

 # Borrowed Licensing Information